NazaninMn/Test_Project/README.md

 6. Zetero (please click on the [link](https://www.zotero.org/))
 7. Better BibTeX for Zotero (please click on the [link](https://retorque.re/zotero-better-bibtex/installation/))

+## For converting the Jupyter Notebook to the nice academic document
+* You need template file and bibliography file for citation management
-For converting the Jupyter Notebook you need to use this command "jupyter nbconvert --to pdf --template Both name_of_the_file.ipynb"
+* You need to use this command "jupyter nbconvert --to pdf --template Both name_of_the_file.ipynb"
-In the tplx format file ==> change the name of the bibliography file, the name of the authur, and the title and etc.
+* In the template formate (.tplx ) file ==> change the name of the bibliography file, the name of the authur, and the title and etc.